Online Gambling in North Carolina (2026) | Laws, Sports Betting & Casino Guide

 How many sports betting apps are licensed in North Carolina?

-Seven as of May 2026: FanDuel, BetMGM, DraftKings, Fanatics, bet365, theScore Bet, and Caesars (EBCI).
-ESPN Bet is not on the current NCSLC list.
+Seven, as of May 2026.
+The licensed operators are FanDuel, BetMGM, DraftKings, Fanatics Sportsbook, bet365, theScore Bet, and Caesars Sportsbook (operated by the Eastern Band of Cherokee Indians).
+ESPN Bet was reported at launch but is not on the current NCSLC approved-licensees list.

 What is the minimum age to bet in North Carolina?